 Dzongdrakha Temple doesn’t require reservations to visit.
 Depending on your budget, numerous hotels are available close to Dzongdrakha Temple.
 Make sure to go when Dzongdrakha Lhakhang celebrates its yearly festival because the main gathering place transforms into the chorten of the previous Buddha, which is then opened so guests may receive blessings from the relic.

 If you can’t trek to Tiger Nest, visit Dzongdrakha Goemba once, which is aesthetically just as stunning as Paro Taktsang.
+You can visit many major pilgrimage sites of Paro with the Bhutan Pilgrimage Package.

 You can contact Lopen Passang and Tashi of Dzongdrakha Goenpa at 17769781 and 17646843 respectively.